Hellsniperr/DAI-Midterm/README.md

 Hypothesis

+Statement: Shifts in population are highly correlated with a country's future economic outcomes, including GDP.

 Population shifts significantly impact a country's GDP output.
 I believe that there are two correlations to be seen:
 1. A country's GDP is highly correlated to its population; therefore, a significant shift in population will show a sizable change in GDP.
 2. Shifts in a country's GDP will impact its neighboring countries.

 Further background for future analysis:

+Future statement: Understanding the population shifts can be used to predict future shortfalls in society and better prepare a government for possible destabilizing influences in their country's culture.

 If it is possible to dig into the demographics of the migrants in and out of countries, a better understanding can be had concerning what policy shifts a government can make to prevent them.
 For example, if there are college students in engineering leaving the country for another country because there are no jobs, a government could find a means of incentivizing those graduates to stay in the country.
 On a more predictive note, understanding what shifts are occurring within the country's demographics makes it possible to predict future events that a government needs to prepare for.
 For example, if a large cohort of doctors decide to move, what impact does that have on the healthcare system?
 If the negative shifts occur, what demographics are leaving, and how does that impact those left behind?
 Is there an increase in the crime rate?
 What does the tax situation look like, and how can the government continue to provide essential services to the remaining citizens?